ndless-nspire/nsptools-history/Nleash/trunk/ReadMe.txt

 ================

 First make sure OS v2.1 is installed on your TI-Nspire.
+If your TI-Nspire is a TouchPad, you *must* have a ClickPad keypad available to use an OS 1.x.
+The TouchPad CAS does not support the ClickPad keypad.

 Choose the right 'nleash.tns' file for your TI-Nspire model and send it as a document with your favorite linking program.
 Bring up the documents screen on